darisusu/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedAddressBook#commit()` - Saves the current address book state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedAddressBook#undo()` - Restores the previous address book state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedAddressBook#redo()` - Restores a previously undone address book state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The trainer launches the application for the first time.
+The `VersionedAddressBook` will be initialized with the initial FitBook state, and the `currentStatePointer` pointing to that single FitBook state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The trainer executes `paid 1` command to mark client 1 as paid.
+The `paid` command calls `Model#commitAddressBook()`, causing the modified state of FitBook after the `paid 1` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted FitBook state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The trainer executes `session 2 s/2025-12-25 10:00` to schedule a session for client 2.
+The `session` command also calls `Model#commitAddressBook()`, causing another modified FitBook state to be saved into the `addressBookStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the FitBook state will not be saved into the `addressBookStateList`.

 </box>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The trainer now realizes that scheduling the session was a mistake (wrong client or time), and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous FitBook state, and restores FitBook to that state (removing the session).

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial FitBook state, then there are no previous FitBook states to restore.
 The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the undo.
+If so, it will return an error to the trainer rather than attempting to perform the undo.

 </box>